DanielAxelssonAccedo/git-training/README.md

 I will try to make an Pull Request
 I want to push this new file
 This is the branch for PR

+This is the FIRST PR, create before the meeting